technogise/dynamo-data-migrations/README.md

 # Dynamo-Data-migrations
  dynamo-data-migration is a database migration tool running in `NodeJS` and `Typescript`.
 Based on migrate-mongo (https://github.com/seppevs/migrate-mongo), but with DynamoDb support.

- ## Output Module
-The module is compiled to a `CommonJS` module.

- ## Limitations
-1) The project currently works with NodJS project of type `CommonJS i.e type=module`.
-It does not support `ESM` module currently.</br>
-2) Project generates `config` and `migration` files with `.ts` extension.
-Support to generate the same files with`.js` extension is currently not present.
+You can generate migration file with extension `.ts`, `.cjs` or `.mjs(ESM)` as per your source project language.

 ## Installation
 ````bash